cybergauravv/DevSecOps-Spotify/README.md

 ## System Configuration on Jenkins

-### In this part of configiration we will configiure "SonarQube Installations" ` and ` "Extended E-mail Notification" ` part.
+### In this part of configuration we will configure "SonarQube Installations" ` and ` "Extended E-mail Notification" ` part.

+### SonarQube Installations Configuration:

   * #### Navigate to ` "Manage Jenkins" ` > ` "System" `
   * #### Scroll down to the ` "SonarQube Installations" ` section > Click ` "Add SonarQube" `